Planning for Our Future

 These town halls were followed in January and February 2024 with listening sessions at which the task force shared the strategic plan directions with the congregation and gathered their feedback.

-The task force brings together individuals from different areas of the church and with a diversity of experience and viewpoints.
+The task force, which has now concluded its work, brought together individuals from different areas of the church and with a diversity of experience and viewpoints.

-This is indeed an exciting time, as we look forward to implementing the plan for our future together as Fourth Presbyterian Church!
+This is indeed an exciting time, as we implement the plan for our future together as Fourth Presbyterian Church!